minkeymouse/nowcasting-kr/CONTEXT.md

   - Automatically uses tanh activation for KOEQUIPTE (instead of default 'relu')
   - Increased epochs to 150 for KOEQUIPTE with deeper encoder (from default 100)
 - **Rationale**: KOEQUIPTE shows identical performance to DFM (sMAE=1.14), suggesting encoder may be too small or activation function limiting
-- **Status**: Implemented in code (verified by code inspection), needs experiments to test effectiveness (blocked by lack of trained models)
+- **Status**: Implemented in code (verified by code inspection), models trained with these improvements (Dec 9 02:35-02:47), needs re-run forecasting to verify effectiveness

 ### Huber Loss Support
 - **Files Modified**: `dfm-python/src/dfm_python/models/ddfm.py`, `src/models/models_forecasters.py`